samelsonlab/samelsonlab.github.io/_members/_template.md

 enddate: #[YYYY-MM-DD] Leave this blank until you leave the lab
 image: /static/img/members/LastName.jpg #365 x 365 pixels, 72 dpi
 altimage: /static/img/members/LastName_pb.jpg #365 x 365 pixels, 72 dpi
-position: #What is your job title in the Fraser lab?
+position: #What is your job title in the Samelson lab?
 subsequent: #Leave this blank until you leave the lab
 email: #username (at) domain.com #Enter your preferred public e-mail address
 orcid: #XXXX-XXXX-XXXX-XXXX #ORCID, create if you don't have one